isomerpages/iras-taxacademy/_executive-tax-programmes/5-International Tax Programmes.md

 **Registration is OPEN for intake 1/2019**

 The next intake for this course will be in Nov 2019.
-Registration will open one month before the course commencement date.
+Registration will open six weeks before the course commencement date.

 ### **Executive Tax Programme Level II (International Tax)**